 I really like the tasting set up at Gravity.
 You get four 1/3 full glasses of wine with a palate appealing cleanser of gourmet cheese & crackers.
 This all comes on a tray and then we invite you to sit to enjoy.
 All for $13!

 We usually take ours out to the patio to enjoy.

-Lemon Creek Winery – Tastings are $8 for 5 samples.
-If you love red wines, DO NOT SKIP tasting the Cabernet Sauvignon!
+Lemon Creek Winery – If you love red wines, DO NOT SKIP tasting the Cabernet Sauvignon!
 Made from some of the oldest Cab Sauv vines in Michigan.
 It is delicious.
 On the other hand, if you like a nice white table wine try the Lighthouse White.
 Wines range from $10 – $25 per bottle and $40 for Reserves or Ice Wines.

 A bonus at Lemon Creek is their “farm market” barn on the property.
-If you come during cherry season, you can even pick your own cherries from the orchard at a really reasonable price.
+If you come during cherry season, you can even pick your own cherries from their orchard at a very reasonable price.

 - Cogdal Vineyards